Beyah96/Algorithms_And_Problem_Solving_Level_1_C_Plus_Plus/Problem33/README.md

    ```bash
    ./problem33
    ```
-  The program will prompt you to enter a base number and a power, then it will display the result of raising the base number to the given power.
+ The program will prompt you to enter a mark and will display the corresponding grade.
 ## Example

 If you enter mark `85` , the program will output: